mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 The Autocrew can carry out most other functions, although physical tasks that cannot be performed by the ship’s cleaning robots are impossible.
-The auto- steward function can, for example, regulate the oven temperature to cook a pie perfectly but someone will have to combine the ingredients and place the dish in the oven.
+The auto-steward function can, for example, regulate the oven temperature to cook a pie perfectly but someone will have to combine the ingredients and place the dish in the oven.
 The Travellers may worry about their